Filters

 - Genetic predisposition: About 40% of people with rosacea have family members who are also affected, suggesting a genetic component.

-- Immune system disorders: Dysfunction of the innate immune system may play a role and promote inflammatory reactions.
+- Immune disorders: Dysfunction of the innate immune system may play a role and promote inflammatory reactions.

 - Temperature regulation: A disturbed heat balance in the body can lead to overreactions of the skin vessels.